Gravity Recovery and Climate Experiment (GRACE)

 uPGRADE

 uPGRADE is an Earth Observation Cubesat for observing Earth’s gravitational field variations and measuring the neutral thermosphere.
-The University of Texas at Austin will evaluate the scientific capabilities of satellite, equipped with a GNSS receiver, MEMS accelerometer and Star-trackers, in cooperation with a consortium of Portuguese commercial and academic institutions, comprised of Spin.Works, University of Minho, the International Iberian Nanotechnology Laboratory (INL) and the Institute of Welding and Quality (ISQ), funded by the UT Austin-Portugal program.
+The University of Texas at Austin will evaluate the scientific capabilities of satellite, equipped with a GNSS receiver, MEMS accelerometer and Star-trackers, in cooperation with a consortium of Portuguese commercial and academic institutions, comprised of Spin.Works, University of Minho, the International Iberian Nanotechnology Laboratory (INL) and the Institute of Welding and Quality (ISQ), funded by the UT Austin-Portugal Program.